Journal Writing as a Therapeutic Tool for the Client and Professional

 Sheryl Withers Woolverton is a Licensed Clinical Social Worker and is a graduate of Eastern Kentucky University and the Kent School of Social Work at the University of Louisville.
 She has worked as a counselor in the field of domestic violence and spent 12 years working as a grief counselor at Hospice of the Bluegrass.
 She currently has a private clinical practice specializing in life transitions and works as a part time instructor / field liaison in the College of Social Work at the University of Kentucky.
 She has practiced journal writing throughout her personal life and openly journals on her blog “How to Make a Life”.
 She consistently utilizes journal writing techniques with her clients in private practice and students in the classroom.
 This course consists of a recorded lecture and interactive quizzes.

-The University of Kentucky College of Social Work, ACE Approval #1377, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-The UK College of Social Work maintains responsibility for this course.
-ACE provider approval period 9/29/2019 – 9/29/2022.
-Social workers completing this course receive two continuing education credits.
+The University of Kentucky College of Social Work, provider number 1377, is approved as an ACE provider to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE provider approval period: 9/29/2023-9/29/2025.
+Social workers completing this course receive 2 general continuing education credits.

 Online courses cannot be cancelled and refunds are not available.